 Did you know that handwashing is one of the most important ways to stay healthy?
 It’s true!
 Washing your hands regularly can help keep you from getting sick and feeling terrible.

 The simple act of washing our hands can cut down the number of sicknesses going around.
-That’s because germs can easily pass from one person to another by touching, talking, and things that we do all the time.
+That’s because germs can easily pass from one person to another by touching, talking, and doing things we do all the time.

 How germs spread